-The registration statement on Form F-3 (File number: 333-194472), together with the prospectus supplements to register additional securities that became effective immediately upon filing, for the public offering of US\$550,000,000 aggregate principal amount of our 1.50% convertible senior notes due 2019 (File number: 333-194472) and 1,140,000 ADSs, representing 2,280,000 ordinary shares, by us and the selling shareholders therein, and the underwriters' full exercise of their option to purchase an additional 171,000 ADSs from certain selling shareholders and up to an additional US\$82,500,000 aggregate principal amount of our 1.50% convertible senior note.
+• The registration statement on Form F-3 (File number: 333-194472), together with the prospectus supplements to register additional securities that became effective immediately upon filing, for the public offering of US\$550,000,000 aggregate principal amount of our 1.50% convertible senior notes due 2019 (File number: 333-194472) and 1,140,000 ADSs, representing 2,280,000 ordinary shares, by us and the selling shareholders therein, and the underwriters' full exercise of their option to purchase an additional 171,000 ADSs from certain selling shareholders and up to an additional US\$82,500,000 aggregate principal amount of our 1.50% convertible senior note.
 Goldman Sachs (Asia) L.L.C. and Deutsche Bank Securities Inc. acted as representatives of the underwriters in the 2014 offering.

 We received net proceeds of US\$61.9 million from our initial public offering, US\$90.5 million from our 2013 offering and US\$617.2 million from our 2014 offering.
 Our expenses incurred and paid to others in connection with the issuance and distribution of the ADSs in our initial public offering totaled US\$9.6 million, which included US\$5.0 million for underwriting discounts and commissions and US\$4.6 million for other expenses.
-Our expenses incurred and paid to others in connection of the ADSs in our 2013 public offering totaled US\$5.5 million, which included US\$4.1 million for other expenses.
-Our expenses incurred and paid to others and distribution of the ADSs in our 2013 public offering totaled US\$5.5 million, which included US\$4.1 million for other expenses.
-Our expenses incurred and paid to others in connection with the issuance and distribution of the expenses.
+Our expenses incurred and paid to others in connection with the issuance and distribution of the ADSs in our 2013 public offering totaled US\$5.5 million, which included US\$4.1 million for underwriting discounts and commissions and US\$1.4 million for other expenses.
 Our expenses incurred and paid to others in connection with the issuance and distribution of the senior convertible notes and ADSs in our 2014 offering totaled US\$15.3 million, which included US\$14.2 million for underwriting discounts and commissions and US\$1.1 million for other expenses.